TheTechOddBug/lon-mirror/README.md

 Current strongest public use case

-The strongest public use case currently exposed in the repository is:
+The strongest public use case currently exposed in this repository is:

 structured LLM outputs